Page content

 3.5.
 It is mandatory to provide the data marked with an asterisk on the portal, as it is required to decide on the application and to carry out the competition and the DMEA.

 4.1.
-Theses (Bachelor's or Master's theses) submitted for the DMEA Newcomer Award should deal with an aspect of digitalization in the healthcare sector.
-This includes, for example: Logistics in hospitals, apps to improve care, or the optimization of diagnosis using digital aids.
+Theses (Bachelor's or Master's theses) submitted for the DMEA sparks Award should deal with an aspect of digitalization in the healthcare sector.
+This includes, for example: Logistics in hospitals, apps to improve care, or the optimization of diagnosis with the help of digital aids.
 The degree program in which the thesis was written is of secondary importance.

 4.2.
 The topic of the thesis must be summarized in an abstract.
-The following aspects should be addressed:
+Theses without an abstract or with an abstract with insufficient content will not be admitted to the jury assessment.
+The abstract should include the following aspects:

 5. Formal requirements for submissions

 5.1.
-The abstract (see section 4.2) and the complete thesis must be submitted in PDF format via the portal.
-When formulating the abstract, please consider the guidelines and important notes on abstract preparation.
+Abstract (see section 4.2) and the complete thesis must be submitted in PDF format via the portal.
+When formulating the abstract, please take into account the guidelines and important notes on abstract preparation.
 In addition, the following information is required for the application:

 If the work is marked with a blocking note, a declaration of consent from the company/institution must be sent to the bsg (doreen.kempa@bvitg.de) by the application deadline, which allows the information to be used by the bsg, the bvitg e.
 V. and the cooperation partners for the purpose of conducting the competition.